 On the flip side, there's gotta be some negatives to being in such a large coalition.
 Although the benefits are big & worthwhile, there are 2 serious challenges that come along with this arrangement.

 - As the size of the territory increases, so does the workload in defending it all.
 It's impossible for male lions to be everywhere at all times.
 Why is this important?
 Rogue male lions and cross-border competitors will always be a threat.
 It may not threaten the coalition of males directly, but their prides and more importantly cubs may be left alone & unprotected.
 To protect a territory encompassing 2 or 3 prides is a massive task.
-The Mapogo coalition of males had a territory over 70 000 hectares in size.
+The Mapogo coalition of males from the Sabi Sands had a territory over 70 000 hectares in size.
 Massive & impossible to fully protect at all times and very vulnerable to infanticide.

 - There are more males per each reproductive lioness.
 This presents a challenge as there's more competition for males to reproduce, so less mating opportunity.
 It typically works on a first-come-first-served basis.
 Males tend to respect "the first one" although they'll keep a close eye on the courting pair.
 A male lion will start guarding a female at the very first signs of oestrus and therefore if you're a day or two late, it means you'll have very little chance of mating.
 Your only hope as a male that's lost out on an opportunity, is to hang around and wait for the male in charge to lose interest.
 They sometimes do so before the lionesses's oestrus period has ended, and this gives another male up to 20% chance of siring cubs, even though he was second in line.